Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Two Days in Olympic National Park

 As you can see, with just a day in Olympic National Park, you won’t be able to cover that much ground.
-So even if you can squeeze in just one more day in the Olympic Peninsula, it’s really worth it.
+So if you can add even one more day on the Olympic Peninsula, it’s well worth it.

-Here’s a map indicating all the places mentioned in our 2-day itinerary below.
+Here’s a map showing all the places included in our 2-day itinerary below.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.